Pop-Circle/Personal-Assistant/README.md

 		fixed calendar logic with borrowed code, just need Brian to approve of replaement calendar only works for 2015
 		added basic styling

+-2015-09-29 : Jackie
+	Implemented the reminder for events
+		Shows a notification when the reminder is triggered